Skip to main content

 The existing Wekiwa and Rock Springs Basin Management Action Plan (Wekiwa BMAP) requires that, within the Priority Focus Area (PFA):

-• New septic systems must be enhanced nitrogen-reducing systems.
+• New septic systems must be enhanced minimum 65% nitrogen-reducing systems.

-• Lots less than one acre with existing conventional septic systems will need to connect to sewer or upgrade to enhanced nitrogen-reducing septic systems.
-The state will begin enforcing this at a time to be determined.
+• Lots less than or equal to one acre with existing conventional septic systems will need to connect to sewer or upgrade to enhanced minimum 65% nitrogen-reducing septic systems.

 HB 1379: WHAT DOES IT MEAN?